Thato-t/budget-app/README.md

 # Expensify

 A modern, full-stack budgeting application to help you track expenses, manage categories, and visualize your financial health.
-Built with a React + Vite + Tailwind frontend and a Node.js + Express + MongoDB backend.
+Built with a React + Vite + Sass frontend and a Node.js + Express + MongoDB backend.

 ---